webpack/webpack.js.org/src/content/api/compilation-object.md

 - `module` - module to add dependencies to.
 - `dependencies` - set of sorted dependencies to iterate through and add to the module.
-- `bail` - whether to bail or not when error occurs.
+- `bail` - whether to bail or not when an error occurs.
 - `cacheGroup` - `cacheGroup` of the module.
 - `recursive` - whether it is a recursive traversal.
 - `callback` - function to invoke after adding the module dependencies.